meta53/XirisBot/README.md

 - Only Tooname or * for everyone
 - Beep T or F if the looter should emit a beep if item is found

 ### Movement
+Movement can be achieved either using MQ2Nav or MQ2MoveUtils(stick) with MQ2Nav far preferable.
+Note in some cases Nav will fail if the toon is on an unnavigable surface (stuck near wall, etc) and you may have to either manually move them or tell them to stick to you.
+`/rs FollowMe /type|NAV` or `/rs FollowMe /type|STICK`

+Additionally you can tell toons to navigate to waypoints which you had already defined (the command `/nav recordwaypoint WaypointName`)
+`/rs NavToWP WaypointName`

 ### Offtanking
+To tell a toon to offtank (and currently only plate classes listen for this) the command is `/dt ToonName offtankon` and the offtank will attempt to offtank any aggrod mob that isn't currently hitting a tank.
+However due to lag or other issues sometimes this is not 100% reliable.
+It works mostly though. `/dt ToonName offtankoff` will cancel offtanking

 ## Detailed Library Descriptions
 ### Overview